Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 During the chaos, the dozen or so of brothel slaves ran for it and made their way to one of the Temples.

 If the Crew is looking for diseased sailors, they can easily find a few here.
 Say Stephanos, the old drunkard.
 If you believe him, he's traveled through all the seas, has been to the Pillars of Herakles more than once, and had to fight more than his share of sea monsters.
 Actually, don't believe him.
-Also, while he's not very mobile, he's more cunning than he looks: if he sees a way out of the city, he'll take it.
+Also, while he's not very mobile, he's more cunning than he looks: if he sees a way out of the city, he might just take it.

 > **Summary of informations**
 >